All work

 Google Maps is functional.
 It's also soulless.

 I live in DC and genuinely love exploring it: the museums, the monuments, the parks, the neighborhoods.
-But the way most people navigate a city is either staring at Google Maps or getting lost.
+But most people navigate the city by staring at Google Maps or getting lost.
 Neither felt like the right way to experience a place as visually rich and historically layered as Washington D.C.

 I wanted something that made the city feel like a world to explore rather than a set of directions to follow.
 Something closer to a game than a navigation app.
 So I built one.